karlivory/dotfiles/README.md

 Some useful scripts I've written over the years:

 * [tmux-sessionizer](./home/.bin/tmux-sessionizer): quickly create/switch tmux sessions; inspired by ThePrimeagen.
 I use this a TON!
-* [zfs-snapshot-browser](./home/.bin/zfs-snapshot-browser): browse previous zfs snapshots at current directory.
+* [zfs-snapshot-browser](./home/.bin/zfs-snapshot-browser): browse previous zfs snapshots of given directory.
+Useful for quickly recovering deleted/changed files.
 * [sf](./home/.bin/sf): open an lf session mounted to a remote host over ssh.
-Works really nicely with multiple lf instances (copy files between hosts)
+Works really nicely with multiple lf instances (copy files between hosts).

 ## Keymaps

 I've remapped some keys for ergonomics:

 * Caps Lock is ctrl when held down, escape when pressed once (see [remaps](./home/.bin/remaps)).
 If you're a vim user, you'll love this.
 * Alt and winkey are swapped.
-Alt is powerkey for `dwm`.
+Alt is powerkey for dwm.

 ## Installation